-SHARE CERTIFICATE HONG KONG SHARE REGISTER

-THIS IS TO CERTIFY THAT THE UNDERMENTIONED PERSON(S) IS/ARE THE REGISTERED HOLDER(S) OF FULLY PAID COMMON SHARE(S) OF PAR VALUE US\$0.001 PER SHARE IN THE SHARE CAPITAL OF NEW ORIENTAL EDUCATION & TECHNOLOGY GROUP INC. (THE "COMPANY") AS DETAILED BELOW SUBJECT TO THE MEMORANDUM AND ARTICLES OF ASSOCIATION OF THE COMPANY.

-GIVEN UNDER THE SECURITIES SEAL OF THE COMPANY ON THE DATE OF ISSUE STATED ABOVE.

-NO TRANSFER OF THE WHOLE OR ANY PORTION OF THE ABOVE SHARE(S) CAN BE REGISTERED UNLESS ACCOMPANIED BY THIS SHARE CERTIFICATE.
-HONG KONG SHARE REGISTRAR: COMPUTERSHARE HONG KONG INVESTOR SERVICES LIMITED, SHOPS 1712-1716, 17TH FLOOR, HOPEWELL CENTRE, 1R) QUEEN'S ROAD EAST, WANCHAL HONG KONG.
+DATE OF ISSUE CERTIFICATE NUMBER RUN/TFR.
+NO. REGISTER NUMBER OF SHARE(S) NEW ORIENTAL EDUCATION & TECHNOLOGY GROUP INC. SHARE CERTIFICATE HONG KONG SHARE REGISTER THIS IS TO CERTIFY THAT THE UNDERMENTIONED PERSON(S) IS/ARE THE REGISTERED HOLDER(S) OF FULLY PAID COMMON SHARE(S) OF PAR VALUE US\$0.001 PER SHARE IN THE SHARE CAPITAL OF NEW ORIENTAL EDUCATION & TECHNOLOGY GROUP INC. (THE "COMPANY") AS DETAILED BELOW SUBJECT TO THE MEMORANDUM AND ARTICLES OF ASSOCIATION OF THE COMPANY.
+CODE: NUMBER OF SHARE(S): GIVEN UNDER THE SECURITIES SEAL OF THE COMPANY ON THE DATE OF ISSUE STATED ABOVE.
+DIRECTOR NO TRANSFER OF THE WHOLE OR ANY PORTRON OF THE ABOVE MARKENS CAN BE RECENTERED UNLESS ACCOMPANIED BY THIS MRARE CERTIFICATE HONG KONG SHARE REGISTRAR: COMPUTERSHARE HONG KONG INVESTOR SERVICES LIMITED, SHOPS 1712-1716, 17TH FLOOR, HOPEWELL CENTRE, 183 QUEEN'S ROAD EAST, WANCHAL HONG KONG.

-Computershare

-V1.1
+Computershare V1.1

 Incorporated in the Cayman Islands New Oriental Education & Technology Group Inc.

-This is to certify that
+This is to cortify that

-Date of Record Certificate Number % Paid 100.00
+is / are the registered share holders of;

+No. of Shares Type of Share Par Value

 Common USD 0.0010000000

-No. of Shares Type of Share Par Value

-is / are the registered shareh
+Date of Record Certificate Number % Paid

+100.00

-The above shares are subject to the Memorandum and A rticles of Association of the Company and transferable in accordance therewith, Director Director / Secretary
+The above shares are subject to the Memorandum and Articles of Association of the C ompany and transferable in accordance therewith.

+Director Disector / Secretary

+r